 In 2001, the park underwent a major refurbishment with £2.5m from the Heritage Lottery Funds.
-A replica of the 1833 bandstand from the Great Exhibition was replaced.

 Many parts of the park were restored to their former glory, including a new bowling pavilion and a new children's play area.
 The lake was finally restored to its original pre World War II size and the main gates were repaired.

 We’d love to hear your thoughts on the improvements we're proposing to the cafe, toilets and other facilities, as well as options for landscaping the nursery site close to Gomm Road.
 Find out more about the future of the park.